 Disclaimer: There are affiliate links in this post.
 This means that at no cost to you, I will receive a small commission if you purchase after clicking my link.
 I only promote products and services that I have researched and from vendors that I trust.
 Thanks for supporting my business.

-We think the best beach canopy in 2022 is the Cool Cabanas beach shelter, but I’ve also listed 8 other models that I think are outstanding and that will suit different needs.
-Click through to reviews on the best pop up canopies if you are looking for that type of shelter specifically.
+We think the best beach canopy in 2022 is the Red Suricata Beach Canopy, but I’ve also listed 8 other models that I think are outstanding and that will suit different needs.
+If you are looking to compare pop up canopies specifically, then check out our review of the best pop up canopies.

 Beach canopy purchasing tips